 Hang out at Forest Hills Park, where you can spend the day walking, watching wildlife, and grabbing fresh fruits and veggies at South of the James Market.
 Go canoeing and fishing on the river or have a picnic with the family at James River Pony Pasture Rapids Park.
 Attend a Mario Kart Tournament or Toddler Storytime at Westover Hills Library.
 Play a game of golf, enjoy the swimming pool, or take a Zumba class at Willow Oaks Country Club.
 Enjoy a vacation-inspired meal at Little Nickel, which is known for its tropical drinks and Hawaiian Nachos.
 Grab Fish N’ Chips and a Guinness at O’Tooles, the oldest Irish Pub in Richmond.
 Or experience traditional Italian fare at Maldini’s Ristorante with dishes like Spaghetti Alla Carbonara and Fettuccini Alfredo.

 Moving to Richmond?
 Extra Space Storage has storage facilities located throughout the Richmond area, so we can help you with your transition.
-Find self storage near you!
+Find cheap Richmond storage near you!

 Neighborhood statistics from AreaVibes